 FULL SIZE PHOTOS

 Here you can have a look at the details in full size.
 All are original jpeg's taken with Sony A7 camera, creative style was set to "Portrait".
-Click on the photos to see the pictures full size on Flickr.
+Click on the photos to see them full size on Flickr.

 The Samyang FE 35mm F2.8 lens is a kind of a mixed bag.
 It's definitely worth its price if you can live with its limitations.
 This is mainly the noisy autofocus which is also a bit sluggish in low light situations.
 I can't complain about the sharpness, the flare resistance and the CA handling.
 It could have been F2 instead of F2.8.
 I think most of the Sony users would happily pay more for that.
 We should definitely forget the pancake size but I think most of us would sacrifice that against some more speed.